-The restoration of trees and forests into agricultural landscapes provides an opportunity to transform degraded agricultural areas into resilient ecosystems that provide both ecological and social benefits.
 Within Latin America there is a great need for training opportunities to help guide decision making about the management, use and restoration of tropical forests.
-There is a wide variety of tools, techniques and approaches to restoration that must be adapted to conduct sound restoration strategies to meet the different needs in complex biodiverse and social landscapes.
-Understanding the fundamentals of tropical forest ecology as well as the sociopolitical drivers of land use can guide decision-making and the development of a range of strategies for effective restoration within productive agricultural landscapes.
+There is a wide variety of tools, techniques and approaches to restoration that must be adapted to conduct strategies to meet the different needs in complex landscapes.
+Understanding the fundamentals of tropical forest ecology as well as the sociopolitical drivers of land use, can guide decision-making and the development of a range of strategies for effective restoration within productive agricultural landscapes.